-Here are a few things veterinarians check to determine the age of a cat.
+Here are a few ways vets can determine the age of your cat.

-Many veterinarians now practice early spay and neuter.
-This not only helps prevent early pregnancies, which are harder both on the mothers and on the kittens, but the surgery itself is said to be easier on the cats at a younger age.
+However, many veterinarians now practice early spay and neuter.
+It not only helps prevent early pregnancies, which are harder both on the mothers and on the kittens, but the surgery itself is said to be easier on the cats at a younger age.
 This can make determining the age of a cat a bit trickier.